SJTU-PLV/nominal-compcert-popl22-artifact/README.md

   Some important properties about this function are also proved.

-- (Line 901) The maximal stack size is defined as the following constant:
+- (Line 1019) The maximal stack size is defined as the following constant:

   ```
   Definition max_stacksize : Z := 4096.
   ```

-- (Lines 902-905)The new support has the following type
+- (Lines 1020-1022) The new support has the following type

   ```
   Record sup' : Type := mksup {